itemiral/Medical-Image-Data-Segmentation/README.md

 **Setup:**
 Google Colab L4 GPU (Google Colab Subscription is needed)

-Otherwise, you can just run the Jupyter Notebook after getting the dataset.
+Otherwise, you can just run the Jupyter Notebook after getting the dataset from the link above.

 Currently it contains 3 different U-net architectures:
 1) Basic one